 Thanks to a well-conceived welcome package, there’s plenty of promotional value to be had on PokerStars NJ, at least in the short term.

-Allowing patrons to choose between two welcome offers, one tailored toward grinders and the other to recreational players, was a shrewd move.
+PokerStars allows patrons to choose between two welcome offers was a shrewd move.
+One is tailored toward grinders and the other to recreational players.

-Of course all of this is not to say that PokerStars will continue its promotional fire sale.
-Keep in mind that both PartyPoker and 888 offered even more in the way of promotional value at launch, only to significantly scale back their efforts a few months later.
-It wouldn’t shock if PokerStars NJ traversed a similar path.
+Of course all of this is not to say that all of PokerStars’ promotions are exceptional—hardly.
+And keep in mind that both PartyPoker and 888 offered even more in the way of promotional value at launch, only to significantly scale back their efforts a few months later.
+In terms of its recurring promos, PokerStars appears to have traversed a similar path.